cvxgrp/cvxmarkowitz/README.md

 Using this approach, we keep the number of assets fixed by setting the weights for the assets not used to zero.
 Hence we do **not** need to recompile the problem as a new asset has to be added.

+Every problem has be constructed by a Builder.
+Here's a builder for a classic [minimum variance problem](cvx/markowitz/portfolios/min_var.py).
+The builder inherits from the [Builder](cvxmarkowitz/markowitz/builder.py) and implements the abstract method [build](cvxmarkowitz/markowitz/builder.py#L15).
+The builder remains flexible.
+At this stage it is possible to add or recome constraints,  Only once we trigger the build() method, we construct the problem and compile it.

+For injecting values for data and parameter into the problem, we use the [update](cvxmarkowitz/markowitz/builder.py#L19) method.